 This loaded cast iron skillet cornbread is run through the garden!
 It's got extra veggies like mini bell peppers, shredded zucchini and corn blended right in.
-The veggies are all optional, but this cornbread is a pretty healthy side dish, made hearty with plain yogurt, eggs and shredded cheddar cheese.
+The veggies and even the cheese are all optional so you can make it just the way you like it!

 This is a healthier cornbread made with simple ingredients and incorporates a few optional garden veggies!
 They blend right in and the cheddar honey flavor is the perfect balance!

 - Cornmeal - The base ingredients of cornbread, giving taste and its signature texture.

 - Flour - Just a little extra regular flour mixes with the cornmeal.

 - Baking Powder - The leavener for this recipe combined with the hot oven temperature makes the cornbread rise to golden perfection.

 - Salt - Very important in baking, salt enhances the flavor of all ingredients.

 - Butter - Real butter makes this honey cheddar cornbread heavenly!